 Our programme offers an in-depth, critical exploration of concepts, assumptions and theories underlying dance practice.
-You will gain an in-depth understanding of dance in the context of philosophy and history and you will learn to debate with critical insight issues of concern within dance and movement analysis.
+You will gain an understanding of dance in the context of philosophy and history.
+You will learn to debate issues of concern within dance and movement analysis with critical insight.
 You will also develop your critical thinking on dance practices and issues from philosophical and historical perspectives.
 The programme incorporates Anglo-American Analytic as well as Continental schools of Philosophy; and Realist-Empiricist as well as Poststructuralist approaches to History.

-The Department is home to the internationally-recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression beyond, and including, theatre performance.
+The Department is home to the internationally-recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression as theatre performance and beyond.
 Through seminars, forums and conferences involving staff and international invited guests, the Centre supports a compelling research culture.

 We also have excellent links with dance companies and creative organisations.
 In easy reach of London’s vibrant dance scene, the campus has superb studios and a state-of-the-art theatre for dance students.

-In this programme, you will take a compulsory research methods module, the programme core module Philosophy and History of Dance and your Dissertation module.
-Flexibility is built into the programme, so you can also choose some of your modules to suit your interests and needs.
+In this programme, you will take a compulsory research methods module, the programme core module Philosophy and History of Dance, and your Dissertation module.
+Flexibility is built into the programme, so you can also choose modules to suit your interests and needs.

 The module Philosophy and History of Dance explores different methodological approaches, with a particular emphasis on the nature and value of historical and philosophical enquiry in dance.